jkohncode/jkohncode/README.md

 - 👋 Hi, I’m @jkohncode
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning HTML, CSS, Javascript
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Web Design
+- 💞️ I’m looking to share knowledge with other aspiring cybersecurity professionals
 - 📫 How to reach me- LinkedIn

 <!---